-2.40 SeeApic/Ceficauditguideline:http://apic.cefic.org/pub/Auditing/Audit- ing%20Guide%20update%20Sep%202008final.pdfInternal Audits (Self Inspections) are a valuable management tool to evaluate if the company is in compliance with the principles of GMP and additional requirements of the company which are integrated in the QMS.
-The evaluation should be made by trained auditors, experienced in auditing skills and recruited from various departments of the company, if possible.
-Quality Inspection Teams (QIT) of normally 2 persons are recommended, however (de- pending on the focus of the audit) recruiting of additional experts (e.g. engineers, micro- biologists etc.) could increase audit efficiency.
-QU should always be represented in a team, but not always taking the lead for not being accused to be the "policeman".
-The QU should be responsible for co-ordinating activities such as follows: pre-audit meetings for the QIT (brain storming) identifying major areas of concern and preparation of questions (questionnaire) collecting historic information such as deviations, changes, complaints, previous internal audit reports issuing the agenda and distribution to the Auditee in due time co-ordinating the activities of the QIT starting the (internal) audit and summarising the findings in a close out meeting issuing the audit report, based on the close out meeting propose corrective measures or improvements to management schedule (propose) a re-audit in case of major findings follow-up.
-Other members of the QIT could be involved in asking and taking extensive notes.
-The whole auditing process should be clearly defined and the following standard documents should be considered to be available in a generic layout form: Definition of auditing process, system or product Covering Letter Report Form Audit Team Evaluation Form Follow-up ReportTraining Programme The frequency of the self-inspections should be based on risk (a formal risk assessment may not be necessary) as well as the compliance status of the area to be audited.
-It may vary from half a year to three years, and the rationale behind the frequency should be documented.
-The compliance status of the area to be audited and may vary from half a year to three years.
-All participants in the QIT should have the commitment from the management to use the specified time for preparing, performing and reporting the internal audit.
-Also, un-announced audits or spot checks should be considered besides the "normal" audit programme.
-If possible, internal audits should not take more than to 3 - 4 hours.
-Remember to include at a minimum twice the time for preparing and writing the audit reports.

-It is important to define deadlines for issuing (recommendation: 2 weeks) and finalising (recommendation: 4 weeks) the report and for the first follow-up meeting.
+Internal Audits (Self Inspections) are a valuable management tool to evaluate if the company is in compliance with the principles of GMP and additional requirements of the company which are integrated in the QMS.
+A procedure should in place specifying the requirements to perform internal audits (e.g. auditors, qualification and requalification, independence of the auditors, audit related documents preferably in a uniform template).
+The compliance assessment should be made by trained auditors, experienced in auditing skills and recruited from various departments of the company or performed by a qualified sub-contracted organization.

+A regular internal audit plan should be defined which can include the frequency based on a risk assessment, department, topics, audit team assigned, schedule, etc.

+The frequency as well as the compliance status of the area to be audited may vary from half a year to three years, and the rationale behind the frequency should be documented.

+Any change to the approved schedule should be justified and documented.
+APIC advice that all ICH relevant topics / applicable are challenged at least every 2 years.

+Quality Audit Teams (QAT) composed of normally 2 persons are recommended, however (depending on the focus of the audit) recruiting of additional experts (e.g. engineers, micro-biologists etc.) could increase audit efficiency.
+QU can be represented in a team, but not always taking the lead.
+The QAT should be responsible for co-ordinating activities such as follows:

+- Assure the audit is performed as per the schedule - pre-audit meetings for the QAT - identifying major areas of concern and preparation of questions (questionnaire) - collecting historic information such as deviations, changes, complaints, previous internal audit reports - issuing the agenda and distribution to the Auditee in due time - co-ordinating the activities of the QAT - summarising the findings in a close out meeting - issuing the audit report within a predefined period (usually 30 business days), on the basis of the close out meeting - QAT and QU should agree on the corrective measures or improvements and timelines to implement defined by the audited area and if required to inform the management (major non-compliance findings)

+Follow-up and potential effectiveness to be performed by QU.

+All participants in the QAT should have the commitment from the management to use the specified time for preparing, performing and reporting the internal audit.
+Also unannounced audits or spot checks should be considered besides the "normal" audit programme.

-The internal Audit Report as well as the Follow-up Report should be kept confidential and should not be shown to external personnel, especially inspectors from authorities.
+The internal Audit Report as well as the Follow-up Report should be kept confidential unless mandatory by the inspection authority.